MimiOnuoha/Data-and-digital-mapping-ITP2017/README.md

 *Visual Cues, Design Considerations.
 How can we use visual cues to tell stories?
 What are the traditional design rules of maps, and how can and should we interact with them?*

 - Discussion + last week's assignment
-- [Presentation](http://mimionuoha.github.io/digitalmapping/weekfour/#/11): quick using python modules, understanding Mapbox
-- [Demonstration](https://www.dropbox.com/sh/l7ooy94qdnpiz64/AADtsPlfEmzc0n_km_TBFGHxa?dl=0): Visual tools for thinking about maps.
-Tilemill, more on Mapbox, [ColorBrewer](http://colorbrewer2.org/)
-(and vice versa).
+- Demonstration: Visual tools for thinking about maps.
+Tilemill, more on Mapbox, [ColorBrewer](http://colorbrewer2.org/) (and vice versa).

 **ASSIGNMENTS**: [to come]

 #### Week Five - February 27
 *Discussing final projects: expectations, presentation.
-Satellite Imagery! *
+Aerial and Satellite Imagery.*

 - Discussion + last week's assignment
 - Viewing: Examples of maps that play with the limits of geography (aka, [inspiration](https://www.dropbox.com/s/ls269cdpsnw3dan/inspiration.pdf?dl=0) for final projects)
-- Presentation: LINK TO COME
 - Final project brief and requirements.
 - Demonstration: working and playing with Satellite images

 **ASSIGNMENTS**: [to come]

 #### Week Six - March 6
 *Experimental Geography in practice.
 Guest presentations.*
 **ASSIGNMENT**: Work on final projects